kelvin192003/Group-30/README.md

 # A simple Notes App
 ## Group 30

-A simple Notes App for creating and editing sticky Notes made with Android Studio and Java
+A simple Notes App for creating and editing sticky Notes made with Android Studio & Java

 ## Features